jmorris0x0/terraform-provider-k8sconnect/docs/ADRs/ADR-020-field-ownership-display-strategy.md

 ## Implementation: Computed Attribute

-field_ownership is tracked as a computed attribute (visible in `terraform state show`).
+managed_fields is tracked as a computed attribute (visible in `terraform state show`).
 Internally, we track all co-owners per field using `map[string][]string` to properly handle SSA shared ownership scenarios where multiple managers co-own the same field.

 **Scope:** Tracking is limited to fields in `managed_state_projection` - we do not track ownership for fields we don't manage.

-**Note:** v0.2.0-v0.2.2 briefly moved field_ownership to private state.
+**Note:** v0.2.0-v0.2.2 briefly moved managed_fields to private state.
 This was rolled back in v0.2.3 due to test failures.

 ## Related Documentation

-- ADR-005: Field Ownership Strategy (force=true usage)
+- ADR-005: Managed Fields Strategy (force=true usage)
 - ADR-021: Ownership Transition Messaging (centralized warning system)